debadityasingh8972/weather-forecast/README.md

 ## Credits

-This project was created by Debadity for Mirrar.
+This project was created by [Debaditya](https://www.linkedin.com/in/debaditya-singh-402846198/) for [Mirrar](https://www.mirrar.com/).